jrroosevelt/VS2PCG/Formats.md

 ### Incursion Format
 Incursion is a recurring official format in which certain cards are banned after each sanctioned Incursion event.
 These cards are banned only for the Incursion format.
 This ban list does not impact any other formats.

-For details, see the [Upper Deck Blog Post about this format](https://www.upperdeckblog.com/2022/06/vs-system-2pcg-at-gen-con-2022/).
+For details, see the [Upper Deck Blog Post about this format](https://www.upperdeckblog.com/2023/06/vs-system-2pcg-featured-format-update-incursion/).

+The official list is located in a Google doc called "Destroyed Incursion Card List" on the side bar of the [Upper Deck Organized Play page](http://www.upperdeck.com/op/).
+We try to keep it up to date as a quicker reference below as well.

-#### Incursion list banned in 9/2022
+#### Incursion list banned in as of 6/2023
 |**Card Title**               |**Card Type** |**Set**                         |**Card Numbers**                   |**Banned Event**  |
 |-----------------------------|-----------|-----------------------------------|-----------------------------------|------------------|
 | Beyers                      | SC        | X-Files Battles                   | XFB-009                           | Gen Con 2022     |